kerinin/daggregator/README.md

   'node': {
     'identifier': 'foo',
     'aggregates': {
-      'bar': { 'SUM': 3.42 },
+      'numeric_bar': { 'SUM': 3.42 },
-      'baz': { 'SUM': 3.24 }
+      'numeric_baz': { 'SUM': 3.24 },
+      'text_foo': { 'SUM': null}
     }
   }
 }
 ```

-Returns 404 if the key isn't defined for any of the node's sources,
+`sum` returns `null` if the key isn't defined for any sources (text
-unless the function is `COUNT`, in which case 0 is returned.
+strings are considered null).  `count` returns 0 if the key isn't
+defined.

 ### PUT `/node/<id>`

 Creates/updates a node.
 Nodes are created with a user-defined `<id>`
-value, which must be unique across all nodes.
+value, which should be unique across all nodes.
 The id parameter will be
 converted to a string, and can contain any character excluding `:`, `/`.

 Expects JSON in the body defining a (possibly empty)